The Boss Becomes a Dashboard

 First, workers should know when they are being algorithmically managed.
 Disclosure should cover the function of the system, the data collected, the decisions or recommendations it supports, the vendor where relevant, and whether AI is involved.
 A buried policy is not enough.

-Second, consequential decisions need human review with authority.
+Third, consequential decisions need human review with authority.
 A human rubber stamp does not count.
-If a worker is fired, suspended, scheduled out of income, denied promotion, ranked as low-performing, or disciplined, there must be a person with enough information and power to change the outcome.
+If a worker is fired, suspended, scheduled out of income, denied promotion, ranked as low-performing, denied an accommodation, or disciplined, there must be a person with enough information and power to change the outcome.
+The standard is human oversight, not human presence.

-Third, data collection should be limited to work-relevant purposes.
+Fourth, data collection should be limited to work-relevant purposes.
 Emotional state, private belief, off-duty behavior, health signals, location, biometric data, and communication content require special scrutiny.
-Collection that feels convenient to the dashboard may still be illegitimate.
+Collection that feels convenient to the dashboard may still be illegitimate; the relevant wiki baseline is Data Minimization.

-Fourth, workers and representatives need consultation rights before deployment.
+Fifth, workers and representatives need consultation rights before deployment.
 The people who live under the system often know the failure modes first: gaming, unrealistic pace, context loss, hidden bias, unsafe incentives, and metric pressure.
+In organized workplaces, this belongs in bargaining and in enforceable AI clauses, not only in change-management slides.

-Fifth, appeal must be designed into the workflow.
+Sixth, appeal must be designed into the workflow.
 A worker should be able to challenge data errors, explain context, see relevant records, and receive a reasoned response.
-Contestability cannot be an email address that nobody answers.
+Contestability cannot be an email address that nobody answers; it requires operational algorithmic recourse.

-Sixth, vendors should not become invisible managers.
-Contracts need audit rights, documentation, data portability, incident reporting, bias and safety testing, and clear allocation of responsibility between employer and vendor.
+Eighth, vendors should not become invisible managers.
+Contracts need audit rights, documentation, data portability, incident reporting, bias and safety testing, accessibility evidence, change notices, and clear allocation of responsibility between employer and vendor.

 The algorithmic boss is a small reality engine.